ozgur-yalcin/smtp.go/README.md

 # mailer
-Simple library for sending utf-8 e-mail with golang
+Simple library for sending utf-8 e-mail via smtp with golang

 # Security
 If you discover any security related issues, please email ozguryalcin@outlook.com instead of using the issue tracker.